lucprincen/lucidian-tides/Sessions/7 - Seabed Swindle.md

 Some [[Zhelezo]] come on deck with the captain to assess the situation, and start asking questions.
 A Zhelezo officer by the name of captain Lavinia introduces herself and starts asking everybody questions, with another Zhelezo taking notes of our answers and the scene.
 Levinia tells us they have seen similar scenes like this, seemingly a message from [[Myriad|The Myriad]].
 Ship and captain need to stay in the Restless Wharf for a few days during the investigation, so we need to find another ship to sail out to [[Natchuala Bay]].

-[[Doloris]] offers to take care of [[Bartholomew Brittlestone|Bartholomew]]'s body during the night, to try and mend it to a better state for his funeral.
+[[Doloris]] offers to take care of [[Bartholomew Brittlestone|Bartholomew]]'s body during the night, to try and mend it to a better state for his burial at sea.
 The rest of the crew tries to gets some rest in the wake of today's events.

 The following morning Doloris is finishing up her work on Bartholomew's body, making his wounds seem hardly recognisable anymore.
 The crew remembers Bartholomew had a bucket list and search his cabin to find it.
 On it they find a few final items that are left unticked: